 Instead, the founding team raised a small seed round and built the first MVP by hand in a garage they rented.
 The MVP took them 12 weeks to complete (the robocop-looking thing in the photo above), which enabled them to secure enough down-payments from early adopters to raise a much larger round and pursue production-ready batches (the finished vehicle in the photo above).

 MVP Directive: Race to deliver value.

 Myth: Bootstrapped startups never raise money

-Most bootstrapped startups start with some form of initial self-funding (sweat equity, credit cards, savings, etc.) and work their way towards sustainability through customer acquired funding.
+Most bootstrapped startups start with some form of initial self-funding (sweat equity, credit cards, savings, etc.) and work their way toward sustainability through customer-acquired funding.
 However, given the type and stage of the business, even bootstrapped companies can and often do choose to raise additional capital if that’s what’s needed for growth.

 Right Action, Right Time

-I’ve bootstrapped all my companies to date and learnt a lot about bootstrapping from Bijoy Goswami, founder of Bootstrap Austin.
-Bijoy doesn’t limit the definition of bootstrapping to the more commonly held one about building a company without external funding but rather views bootstrapping as a philosophy summarized as “Right Action, Right Time”.
+I’ve bootstrapped all my companies to date and learned a lot about bootstrapping from Bijoy Goswami, founder of Bootstrap Austin.
+Bijoy doesn’t limit the definition of bootstrapping to the more commonly held one about building a company without external funding but rather views bootstrapping as a philosophy summarized as “Right Action, Right Time.”